Chris Bosh: Off the court

-Besides his on-the-court exploits, Bosh was a National Honor Society member and graduated with honors from Lincoln.
+Besides his on-the-court exploits, Bosh was a National Honor Society member and graduated with honors from Lincoln High School.
 He is also a member of the National Society of Black Engineers and the Dallas Association of Minority Engineers.
 Following his success in the NBA, Bosh soon had his own YouTube channel, and has since made various TV appearances.
 In December 2009, First Ink, a DVD featuring comedic digital shorts and a documentary about Bosh, was released.
 The DVD was filmed during the summer of 2009.
-A fan of the X-Men television series as a child, Bosh voiced the Marvel Comics character Heimdall in an episode of Hulk and the Agents of S.M.A.S.H. in 2014.
-He also made appearances on episodes of Entourage and Parks and Recreation.
+Bosh voiced the Marvel Comics character Heimdall in an episode of Hulk and the Agents of S.M.A.S.H. in 2014.
+He also made appearances on episodes of Entourage, Jessie, and Parks and Recreation.

 In the field of philanthropy, Bosh established the Chris Bosh Foundation in 2004.
-Remembering the challenges he faced as a youth, Bosh founded the organization to help younger people in academics and athletics.
+Remembering the challenges he had faced as a youth, Bosh founded the organization to help younger people in academics and athletics.
 The Foundation, with programs in Toronto and Dallas, has worked closely with organizations such as the Toronto Special Olympics to raise important funding for community projects.
 Bosh's mother, Freida, has served as CEO of the Foundation.
 As an avid reader, Bosh also regularly speaks to groups of children about the benefits of reading, and has received the NBA Community Assist Award for his active contributions for the Raptors community development program in Toronto and Dallas during the course of the NBA campaign.
 In November 2008, Bosh pledged to donate $75,000 to the Boys and Girls Clubs of Canada.
 He is also an advocate for increased computer literacy in schools, supporting the non-profit code.org.

 On April 9, 2011, Bosh married Adrienne Williams.
 They renewed their vows on July 16, 2011.
-The couple have five children, three sons and two daughters.
+The couple have three sons and two daughters.

 Bosh has dabbled in hip-hop production.
 In 2017, alongside record producer, songwriter, and singer Rico Love, Bosh co-produced a song titled "Miss My Woe" by Gucci Mane.
 The song is featured on Gucci's 11th studio album titled, Mr. Davis.

 In June 2021, Bosh published his book, Letters to a Young Athlete.